 Their website and social media handles

-They do not just use their social media for the purpose of distribution of valuable informative content and publishing them in the purpose of educating the borrowers, you are also able to get in touch with the CornerStone representatives through their following social media channels: CornerStone Facebook and CornerStone Twitter.
+They do not just use their social media for distribution of valuable informative content and publishing them to educate the borrowers, you are also able to get in touch with the CornerStone representatives through their following social media channels: CornerStone Facebook and CornerStone Twitter.

 You can also reach them via their website: mycornerstoneloan.org